Assigned Male

-Assigned Male is a webcomic illustrated and written by Sophie Labelle.
+Assigned Male, also called Serious Trans Vibes, is a webcomic illustrated and written by Sophie Labelle.
 It draws upon her experiences as a trans girl and woman.
 The comic, and series of zines, address issues of gender norms and privilege.
-It began in October 2014 and is ongoing, published in English and French.
+It began in September 2014 and is ongoing, published in English and French.
 The webcomic is released in printed anthologies on Labelle's online store.

 Plot

 This comic follows life through the eyes of a middle schooler named Stephie who alternately makes light of, and chafes under the realities of growing up a transgender child in a cisgender world.